Nine Inch Nails: With Teeth (2004–2006)

-Year Zero (2006–2007)
+Year Zero (2007–2008)

 Nine Inch Nails' fifth studio album, Year Zero, was released on April 17, 2007, only two years after With Teeth, a marked change in the slow pace from the release of previous albums.
-With lyrics written from the perspective of multiple fictitious characters, Year Zero is a concept album criticizing the United States government's policies and their impact on the world 15 years in the future.
+With lyrics written from the perspective of multiple fictitious characters, Year Zero is a concept album criticizing the United States government's policies and their effect on the world fifteen years in the future.
 Critical response to the album was generally favorable, with an average rating of 76% on Metacritic.

 The story takes place in the United States in 2022, which has been termed "Year 0", by the government, being the year America was reborn.
 It had suffered several major terrorist attacks, apparently by Islamic fundamentalists, including attacks on Los Angeles and Seattle, and in response, the government seized absolute control of the country.
 The government is a Christian fundamentalist theocracy, maintaining control of the populace through institutions like the Bureau of Morality and the First Evangelical Church of Plano.
 The government corporation Cedocore distributes the drug Parepin through the water supply, making Americans who drink water apathetic and carefree.
 There are several underground rebel groups, mainly operating online, most notably Art is Resistance and Solutions Backwards Initiative.
 In response to the increasing oppression of the government, several corporate, government, and subversive websites were transported back in time to the present by a group of scientists working clandestinely against the authorities.
 The websites-from-the-future were sent to the year 2007 to warn American people of the impending dystopian future and to prevent it from ever forming in the first place.